 Susan obtained a BA Honours in Psychology from the University of Pretoria in 1986 and completed a BD in Theology from the same university a year later where she obtained a prize for the best thesis.
 Susan is currently enrolled for a Master’s Degree in Psychology at UP.

 Early in her professional career Susan was instrumental in training over 3000 teachers and tutors, providing them with the foundational and practical understanding to facilitate cognitive development amongst children who struggle to read and write.

 In 2007 Susan opened the first Edublox reading and learning clinic.
 There are now 40+ Edublox clinics across Southern Africa.
 The Edublox tools Susan helped develop are now sold to parents in 40 countries around the world including the United States of America, Australia, England, Canada, Singapore, India and even Trinidad and Tobago.

-Susan has written and co-authored a number of books on the subject of learning including The Truth about Learning Disabilities (1993), The Right to Read: Beating Dyslexia and other Learning Disabilities (2000) and the Edubrain Reading Programme and Toolkit (2013).
+Susan has written a number of books on the subject of learning including The Truth about Learning Disabilities (1993) and the Edubrain Reading Programme and Toolkit (2013).
 She has also written numerous articles on the subject of health, nutrition and wellbeing.

 With 25+ years of experience in helping children to successfully overcome learning difficulties, Susan has appeared on various television programmes including 3 Talk with Noeleen (SABC 3), Mother of all Professions (SABC 2), Ontbytsake (kykNET) and has been approached for comment in numerous print magazines.
 Susan has also spoken about cognitive development, brain training and learning problems at meetings of school principals and on radio talk shows, both locally and in Singapore.